awslabs/ec2-spot-workshops/content/launching_ec2_spot_instances/fis_experiment.md

 2. How can I send an Rebalance Recommendation signal ahead of the Spot Interruption Notification signal?
 3. How can I create an experiment template for interrupting Spot instances launched via the EC2 Fleet?
 4. How can I create an experiment template for interrupting Spot instances launched via RunInstance API?
+5. Can I interrupt an EC2 Spot instances without creating an experiment tempate?

 {{%expand "Show me the answers:" %}}